mntnd/.docs/README.md

 * Same for **compatibility** problems.
 * **Security** issues will be kept open until the patch is released.

+You can search GitHub issues by labels.
+We encourage you to do so if, for example, you need to find a feature request.

 # How mntnd is different from Node.js [pkgjs](https://github.com/pkgjs) organisation?

 Pkgjs have similar goal as mntnd.
 Keep popular packages supported.